Men are marched out of prison camps. Then corpses float down the river - KESQ

 Men are marched out of prison camps.
 Then corpses float down the river

-By Nima Elbagir, Katie Polglase, Barbara Arvanitidis, Gianluca Mezzofiore and Laura Smith-Spark, CNN
+By Nima Elbagir, Katie Polglase, Barbara Arvanitidis, Gianluca Mezzofiore, Laura Smith-Spark Video by Alex Platt and Mark Baron

 The ghostly outlines of limbs emerge through the mist along the Setit River in eastern Sudan.
 As the river’s path narrows, the drifting bodies become wedged on the silty clay bank and their forms appear more clearly; men, women, teenagers and even children.